My fun hobby of hiking transitioned to a full blown obsession when I started the 100 Mountain Challenge hosted by the Black Yak Alpine Club (BAC).

 Hiking your local mountain doesn’t have to be an expensive hobby, but the challenge is stupid expensive to actually pull off.

 Transportation costs, occasional housing, multiple season hiking clothes, seasonal accessories like snow shoes spikes, new shoes when they break, and food as a minimum.
-Don’t forget Jeju’s Hallason is also on the list, so there’s flights/boat fees to contend with.
+Don’t forget Jeju’s Hallasan is also on the list, so there’s flights/boat fees to contend with as well.

 Then, it’s easy to overspend.
 Such as different bags for different types of hiking, different styles of clothing and little swag items like the 100 mountain patches.